ministryofjustice/opg-use-an-lpa/docs/runbooks/use_secondary_region.md

 ## Via Terraform

-If you are running the disaster recovery locally via Terraform, you need to assume the breakglass role.
-To do this, open the `terraform/environment/.envrc` file.
+If you are running the disaster recovery locally via Terraform, you need to select the production workspace and then assume the breakglass role.

+Navigate to `terraform/environment/` in your terminal and use the command `aws-vault exec identity -- terraform workspace select production`.

+Open the `terraform/environment/.envrc` file.
 Change `TF_VAR_default_role=operator` to `TF_VAR_default_role=breakglass` and then run either `source .envrc` or `direnv allow` from the `terraform/environment/` directory within your terminal.
 The other roles do not need to be changed.

-Next, use the command `aws-vault exec ual-production -- terraform plan` and inspect the plan output and ensure resources are being created in eu-west-2.
+Next, use the command `aws-vault exec identity -- terraform plan` and inspect the plan output and ensure resources are being created in eu-west-2.

-Once you're happy, use the command `aws-vault exec ual-production -- terraform apply`.
+Once you're happy, use the command `aws-vault exec identity -- terraform apply`.

 ## Via Pipeline